vishnurejii/investment-AI/investment-agent/README.md

 4. **Streaming UI:** Implementing Server-Sent Events (SSE) so the UI updates step-by-step (e.g., "Analyzing Financials...", then "Reading News...") instead of a static loading spinner.

 ---

-## 🎁 BONUS: LLM Chat Session Transcript

-As requested in the project requirements, I built this project in collaboration with an LLM to help speed up the development process, debug complex serverless deployment issues on Vercel, and implement the LangGraph architecture.

-To provide full insight into my thought process and approach, I have included the complete, raw JSONL transcript of my chat session with the LLM.

-👉 You can find the complete LLM chat logs in the root directory of this repository: **`LLM_CHAT_LOGS.jsonl`**